TathanDev/ExoConfig/README.md

 # ExoConfig

-ExoConfig, a JSON based config system for modern minecraft version with a lot of cool features !
+ExoConfig, a JSON-based config system for a modern minecraft version with a lot of cool features!

 ## Features 🧩
 - Simple and Powerful (trust me)